 Why You Need a Motorcycle Accident Attorney in West Virginia

-In motorcycle accidents, the other motorist will often try to place some responsibility on the motorcycle driver.
+In motorcycle accidents, the other motorist will often try to place some responsibility on motorcycle riders.
 Perhaps you ‘came out of nowhere.’
 Or maybe it will be suggested that you were going too fast and the other driver had insufficient time to react.
 A motorcycle accident attorney knows to anticipate pushback from an insurance company and will investigate and provide evidence to demonstrate how the other motorist caused the accident.
 An attorney will also be familiar with the type of injuries you experienced and know what information is necessary to make sure you get all of the compensation you should receive.

-Determining Fault in a Motorcycle Accident
+Determining Fault in a Charleston Motorcycle Accident

 The determination of fault is critical to how much or even if you can recover for your injuries.
 West Virginia law says that a person can seek financial recovery from another for injuries from an accident as long as the injured person is not more than 50% responsible for the accident.
 If the injured person is more than 50% responsible for the accident, all recovery is barred.
 If the injured person is 50% or less responsible then the recovery is reduced by the injured person’s percentage of fault.